 In April 2005, Venezuela ordered ten C-295 transport aircraft, but the USA denied the export licence necessary for the American content of the aircraft and the order has been revoked.
-In February 2006, Portugal ordered 12 C-295 aircraft, seven for military transport and five for maritime surveillance.
+Portugal ordered 12 C-295 aircraft in February 2006, seven for military transport and five for maritime surveillance.
 Deliveries began in November 2008 and have been completed.

 Poland ordered an additional two aircraft in October 2006 (delivered in September 2007) and two in October 2007 (to be delivered in 2009) to bring its fleet to 12 aircraft.
 Five more aircraft, worth $262m, were ordered in July 2012.
 The first two were delivered in October 2012 and the third in December 2012.
-The remaining aircraft will be delivered by the end of 2013.
+The remaining aircraft were delivered by 2013.

 In October 2007, the Chilean Navy purchased three aircraft.
 The Colombian Air Force ordered four aircraft in November 2007.
 The first two deliveries were made in June 2008, while the third and fourth were delivered in November 2008 and April 2009 respectively.
 Two more aircraft were ordered, one in September 2012 and the other in January 2013.
-These are scheduled to be delivered in 2013.
+Deliveries of all six aircraft are made.

 The Czech Air Force ordered four C-295 aircraft in May 2009.
 Deliveries began at the end of 2009 and concluded in 2010.

-In May 2012, Airbus Military received an order from Oman for the delivery of C-295 aircraft in tactical transports (five) and maritime patrol aircraft (three) configurations.
-The deliveries are scheduled for completion in 2013.
+Airbus Military received an order from Oman in May 2012 for the delivery of C-295 aircraft in tactical transports (five) and maritime patrol aircraft (three) configurations.
+As of December 2018, all eight C-295 aircraft are in service.

+C-295M features glass cockpit with four large 152mm x 203mm (6in x 8in) Thales colour liquid crystal displays compatible with Night Vision Goggles (NVG).
 The flight deck is fitted with dual controls for the pilot and co-pilot.
-The aircraft is equipped with fully digital integrated TopDeck avionics suite supplied by Thales.
-The displays, including four 152mm x 203mm (6in x 8in) Thales colour liquid crystal displays, are compatible with Night Vision Goggles (NVG).
+The aircraft is equipped with fully digital integrated TopDeck avionics suite supplied by Thales. , are

-The maritime patrol variant (MP Persuader) can be fitted with EADS CASA FITS mission system.
+The maritime patrol variant (MP Persuader) can be fitted with EADS CASA Fully Integrated Tactical System (FITS) mission system.